jvermeir/twistgesprek/README.md

 - if someone sees an article from cnn, show them an article from fox

 input: some text in a file
-output: alternative texts
+output: alternative texts, so texts about the same subject, in our case the word with the highest salience.
+        we use this in stead of the classifier because these categories are too generic.

+1. get a list of documents about 3 different subjects.
+Store their sentiment in a database (a json file?)
+1. analyze a new document, find its sentiment, select another document about the same sentiment.

+gcloud ml language analyze-entity-sentiment --content-file="myfile"
+    select: entities[0].name > subject

+use `subject` to match docuents in database

+gcloud ml language analyze-sentiment --content-file="myfile"
+    select: documentSentiment.score

+Find `alternative facts` given a `fact` is difficult, at least with Google ML.

 # Summary